polyipseity/information/special/language acquisition/English/difficult-to-spell words.md

 - [complementary](https://en.wiktionary.org/wiki/complementary) ::: (c_y) Acting as a complement to make something else whole.
 - [complimentary](https://en.wiktionary.org/wiki/complimentary) ::: (c_y) In the nature of a [compliment](../../../general/compliment.md); or free, provided at no charge.
 - [criterion](https://en.wiktionary.org/wiki/criterion) ::: (c_n) A standard or test to judge and compare things.
+- [diagnosis](https://en.wiktionary.org/wiki/diagnosis) ::: (d_s) The process, or an instance of, of identification of the cause and nature of something.
 - [differentiate](https://en.wiktionary.org/wiki/differentiate) ::: (d_e) To make different.
 - [dissipative](https://en.wiktionary.org/wiki/dissipative) ::: (d_e) That dissipates or causes dissipation.
 - [esophagus](https://en.wiktionary.org/wiki/esophagus) ::: (e_s) The tube that carries [food](../../../general/food.md) from the [pharynx](../../../general/pharynx.md) to the [stomach](../../../general/stomach.md), [American spelling](../../../general/American%20and%20British%20English%20spelling%20differences.md).